Crypto Bear Market

 Significance of a Bear Market

-Furthermore, a bear run even gets rid of panic sellers and kind of acts as a filter for separating short-term investors from long-term investors.
+Furthermore, a bear run acts as a filter, separating short-term investors from long-term ones while weeding out panic sellers.

 What should one do in a Bear Market?